SummaryRead the full fact sheet

 - is a woman and has her period.

-For oral sex on a man, use a condom during oral sex.
+For oral sex on a man, use a during oral sex.
 For oral sex on a woman, or when performing anilingus on a man or a woman, use a dam.
 A dam is a small thin latex or plastic square that acts as a barrier between the vagina or anus and the mouth.
-It may prevent the spread of STIs.
-You can buy dams at some sexual health clinics, online or at your pharmacy.
+It may prevent the spread of STIs

-Australia has high levels of STIs.
 See your doctor about testing if you become sexually active, change partners, or start a new relationship.
-Also see your doctor if you think you have any signs and symptoms of an STI, listed below.
+Also see your doctor if you think you have any signs and symptoms of an STI.

-Your partner should be tested if you decide to not use protection.
+Your partner should be tested if you decide to not use condoms.

 STI signs and symptoms to watch for

-If you have had unprotected oral sex (or unprotected vaginal or anal sex), seek medical advice if you notice any of these signs or symptoms:
+If you’ve had oral sex without a condom (or vaginal or anal sex without a condom), seek medical advice if you notice any of these signs or symptoms:

 - itches, rashes, lumps or blisters in or around the genitals, vagina, anus or mouth